CONSTITUTION AND BYLAWS OF THE

 - New business

-- Election of Officers at the annual organizational meeting
+- Election of officers and directors at the annual organizational re-organization meeting.

 - Election of Officers and Directors: